-1) A ‘Campus Allocation’ meeting with all parents upon notice of gaining a place with us.
+1) Family Transition meeting with all parents upon notice of gaining a place with us.
 We will discuss your child and their interests / needs as well as exploring friendships from primary school.

 3) A ‘Welcome Meeting’ for all parents.
 We will invite all parents to join us to learn more about how best to support your child’s immediate transition to us, deal with details around uniform and our high expectations of/for parents and children.

 5) An extended opening to the year.
 Our Year 7 students begin the year before the rest of the school.
-We use these two days in order to help prepare them fully for the move in a quieter environment with fewer children on site so that they feel fully confident in their surroundings.
-They will learn a lot about routines and expectations that will set them up to flourish across the next 5 or 7 years at Bluecoat.
+We use these days in order to help prepare them fully for the move in a quieter environment with fewer children on site so that they feel fully confident in their surroundings.
+They will learn a lot about routines and expectations that will set them up to flourish across the next 5 or 7 years at Bluecoat Aspley Academy.

 6) A different curriculum with ‘Enrichment’.
 All of our Year 7 students work later on a Thursday than the rest of the academy.
 This is very deliberate and our Enrichment Programme means that for either 1 or 2 hours each week students take part in a range of activities that they have selected, from sport, the arts, craft, study or STEM.
 We make sure that they have specialist staff, facilities and support to not just experience the tasks, but develop belief in themselves as learners and belief in the friendships that they make to support them on their way.

-7) Two weeks after their arrival, all parents are invited to our ‘Welcome Party’.
+7) Three weeks into term, all parents and students are invited to our ‘Welcome Party’.
 This is a very relaxed evening where parents and students sit with others in their tutor groups so that parents meet their tutors, their new friends and the parents of those friends.
 This is such a popular event as it allows people, many of whom come from primaries as the only child from that school, to cement new friendships – and for parents to know who they are talking about when they go home!

 8) An ‘Activity Day’ gives children the opportunity to come off of the main timetable as a year group and play team building games as a family.
 This is normally after a month at the academy.